-As we grow ever reliant on digital products and services, designers are being asked to create experiences that can work seamlessly across a multitude of platforms, all without slowing delivery or impeding maintainability.
+As consumers grow ever reliant on digital products and services, designers are being asked to create experiences that work seamlessly across a multitude of platforms, all without slowing delivery or impeding their maintainability.
 Design systems address this need.

 But what is a design system?

 Definitions vary, and the term is used somewhat interchangeably with related concepts like style guides.
 In highlighting the difference between the two, Nathan Curtis arrived at one definition:

 A style guide is an artifact of design process.
 A design system is a living, funded product with a roadmap and backlog, serving an ecosystem.

 I consider a design system in a similarly broad terms, namely that of an holistic collection of guidelines, tools and other artefacts that help an organisation deliver coherent experiences.

 I imagine a complete system consisting of four layers, each concerned with a particular role and purpose:

 - Principles: A set of core values from which can inform subsequent design decisions.

 - Guidance: Artifacts of a design process that document how these principles should be enacted.

 - Tools: Models and frameworks that help practitioners implement guidance in a meaningful way and interact with any complex systems these define.